mattermost/mattermost-plugin-apps/dev/README.md

 ## Run the example app in Docker

 Start the example app by instead running `docker-compose up`.
-This will spin up 3 docker containers:
+This will spin up three Docker containers:

 - Mattermost Server
 - Postgres